Microtonal features for composers - Intro

 Or alternatively, you can build up an audio larger ensemble by layering audio recordings of separate sections of the orchestra.

-Rick McGowan has a demo up of the use of Tune Smithy to retune an orchestral score using GPO with Tune Smithy using the option "Enable assignment of Out devices for In device".
+Rick McGowan has a demo up of the use of Tune Smithy to retune an orchestral score in real time using GPO with Tune Smithy using the option "Enable assignment of Out devices for In device".
 For the audio clips, including a piece of his own in fifteen equal, See the end of his Microtuning the orchestra.

 To continue reading about use of Tune Smithy as a composition tool, go on to the Special Features .